yakhinvadim/longman-to-anki-local/README.md

 # longman-to-anki-plus
-A command line tool to help you learn English words with Anki
+A tool to help you learn English words with Anki